-If you’ve been charged with DUI or DWI, it is key to remember courts are required to presume you’re innocent until prosecutors prove guilt beyond a reasonable doubt.
+If you have been charged with DUI or DWI, it is key to remember that under U.S. law you are innocent unless prosecutors prove guilt beyond a reasonable doubt.

 There are many defenses available to get key evidence tossed out, DUI cases dismissed or charges reduced.
 This is why the best DUI lawyers get DUI charges dropped everyday.

-Our Los Angeles DUI attorney has won 1000’s of cases.
-Here we review how to beat a DUI case using 20 of our top DUI defenses.
+Here our Los Angeles DUI attorneys review how to beat a DUI case using 20 of the best DUI defense strategies.
+All based on experience fighting 1000’s of DUI cases.

-Note that DUI laws vary some by state, but these defenses apply in almost all states.
+While DUI laws vary by state, these defenses apply in California and almost all states.

 Let’s dive right in…

 The 20 Best Ways to Beat a DUI

 DUI breath tests are the most common blood alcohol concentration (BAC) test.
 Police breathalyzer tests use small, preliminary alcohol screening devices to screen in the field and large, table-top breathalyzers in the Police station or hospital.